geonda/geonda.github.io/acknowledgements.md

 permalink: /acknowledgements/
 ---

-Thanks to Dr. Hervey for "Quantum whatever"
+Thanks to Dr. Hervy for "Quantum whatever"